jsturges28/Image-Recreation/README.md

 - [ ] Format general filepath support for loading data
 - [ ] Add Dice/F1 metrics
 - [ ] Add additional callback support for IOU metrics
+- [ ] Add method to capture total time spent training on each epoch and add to analytics